 - Regularly scheduled maintenance on your site.

-- Updates for theme, plugins, WP Core, Php, and SSL to preserve integrity of your website.
+- Updates for theme, plugins, WP Core, PHP, and SSL to preserve the integrity of your website.

 - Includes monthly reports of how your website is doing.

-- Sometime plans include hosting, but all will need access to your hosting account.
+- To do this your maintenance team will need access to your hosting account.

 What web maintenance does not usually include:

 - Does not include adding new web pages or new functionality.
 To change/add to the website is not maintenance, it is new work.

 - Does not include writing new content, like creating new blogs or information on the site.

 - Nor does it include changes to existing content, like updating images and phone numbers.